 DIY Wooden Toy Box

-Have your child’s toys just been laying around the home?
-If you’re looking to declutter your home and organize things a little, why not consider building your wooden toy box?
-Not only is it a great piece to add to your home as it’s both classic and modern at the same time, but it also doesn’t take a whole lot of effort.
+Have your child’s toys been lying around the home?
+If you want to declutter your home and organize things a little, why not consider building your wooden toy box?
+It is a great piece to add to your home as it’s both classic and modern at the same time, but it also doesn’t take a whole lot of effort.

 DIY Wood Cake Stand

-If you enjoy spending a considerable amount of time baking at home, why not show off your baked goods on a rustic wood cake stand?
+If you enjoy spending time baking at home, why not show off your baked goods on a rustic wood cake stand?
 You won’t need a whole lot of items to make this stand, just some wood rounds, a staple gun, wood glue, pickling paint, and a wood sealer.

 DIY Wood Slice Wreath

 Are you sprucing up your home?
-Why not add this gorgeous wood slice wreath that’s perfect for fall!
+Why not add this gorgeous wood slice wreath that’s perfect for fall.
 It’s easy to make and will add the right amount of rustic charm to your home.
 To start, you’d want to have some round woodcuts.
-You’ll arrange them around a large dinner plate and use wood glue to attach the pieces.
+You’ll arrange them around a large dinner plate and use the glue to attach the pieces.

 Once everything’s attached and dried, you can mist it with gold shimmer spray and decorate it with a bunch of other adorable decorations such as an artificial bird’s wreath, artificial flowers, leaves, and even acorns.
 This is a simple DIY project for you to do at home – but you’ll end up with something lovely that you can hang anywhere in your home.